 Uganda’s young population actually beats the global capitalist giants, the US & UK, in the most entrepreneurial activities.
 According to the Global Entrepreneurship Monitor (GEM), 28% of adults own or co-own a new business.
 How come I don’t know any big business owned by a Ugandan, you may ask.
 Ugandan entrepreneurs intentionally keep their ventures small-scale and informal; it keeps them working because they’re a modest population.

 Modest enough to retain over 20% of their land to wildlife reserves.
 The Pearl of Africa befits Churchill’s recommendation to the English in 1907.
-Uganda has a gorgeous landscape that harmoniously protects a large number of animal and plant species within its rift valley basin.
-The largest freshwater lake on the continent, source of the longest river, the strongest waterfall, the largest number of primates, and the highest number of mountain gorillas worldwide, are some of Uganda’s outstanding features.
+Uganda has a gorgeous landscape that harmoniously protects many animal and plant species within its rift valley basin.
+Uganda’s outstanding features are the largest freshwater lake on the continent, the source of the longest river, the strongest waterfall, the largest number of primates, and the highest number of mountain gorillas worldwide.

-There are hundreds of awesome things about Uganda that can put the destination on your travel bucket list, but let’s take a look at these ten for travelers.
+There are hundreds of awesome things about Uganda that can put the destination on your travel bucket list, but let’s look at these ten for travelers.

 Welcoming all nationalities is an intrinsic part of the culture, and the people of Uganda are quick to offer smiles to newcomers.
 The people are amazingly friendly!